Why GreyB is one of the best Patent Search Firms that can provide you Relevant Prior Art?

 - or may start from narrow and then going to a broad information set

-Both strategies offer some advantages at some tradeoff.
+Both strategies offer some advantages to some tradeoff.
 Let’s see:

 Let’s assume a researcher is performing a prior-art search.
 He needs an art disclosing “a mobile phone receiving a one-time password from an authentication server, the password to be used for approving a financial transaction”.
 Let’s also assume that the cut-off date is January 01, 2000.